tristanperich/assembly-workshop-files/README.md

 # Tristan Perich: Introduction to Hardware Programming in Assembly Language

-A few development tools are required.
-Please install the following.
+Here you can install the development tools, and download the code template files for the workshop.
+There are a few command-line instructions to run from the Terminal app in Mac OS, which install the various tools we will use to program assembly code onto the microchips.
+Please also download the template code files we will use, at bottom.
 Currently only works on Mac OS.

 ## 1. Install Xcode: